frankvogt/vcf2gwas/MANUAL.md

 vcf2gwas -v [filename] -pf [filename] -p [int] -bslmm
 ```

+To change to amount of burn-in steps, sampling steps and maximum value for 'gamma' from their defualt values (100,000, 1,000,000 and 300, respectively), use the `-w/--burn`, `-s/--sampling` and `-smax/--snpmax` options, respectively.

 ## File related options

 vcf2gwas is capable of analyzing multiple phenotypes from one or multiple phenotypes at once.